danprince/halting-problem/NOTES.md

 - A file name for the level
 - Labels that can correspond to `LBL` instructions which show information.
 - The goal number of cycles to complete the level within.

+Rough game structure:
+- Introduce basic movement (start the player on a TXT tile with controls)
+- Introduce directional instructions
+- Introduce undo mechanics with a trap
+- Introduce conditional instructions

+## Ideas
+- Include a way to turn on vision for all instructions (including NILs and NOPs).

+### Lobby
+Dynamically generate a program which can serve as a virtual hub, where each level is accessible.
+Figure out which level is which by putting a directional `LOD N` instruction infront of the halt.
+Can use TXT instructions to show the name of each level and the cycles goals + personal bests.

+Could also include a link to a reference level which has a reference for every opcode.